cosmoquester/tf2-keras-template/README.md

-# Python Project Setup
+# Tensorflow2 Project Setup

-- This repository is template for my python project
+- This repository is template for my tensorflow keras project

 ## Things to be changed